CODAIT/stocator/README.md

 | fs.cos.proxy.password| |Password for authenticating with proxy server.|
 | fs.cos.proxy.domain| |Domain for authenticating with proxy server. |

-## Stocator and Object Storaged based on OpenStack Swift API
+## Stocator and Object Storage based on OpenStack Swift API

 * Uses streaming for object uploads, without knowing object size.
 This is unique to Swift connector and removes the need to store object locally prior uploading it.
 * Tested to read / write large objects